If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Mason bees are immune from Varroa and acarine mites.
 They, however, still do have various pests, diseases and parasites that harm them.
 Additionally, there are fungi that cause infection and death of mason bees in the larva or pupa stages of development.
 Lastly, there are a few species of birds that predate on mason bees in their larval, pupal or adult forms.

 Mason bees are not aggressive, but they can sting you and animals.
 Despite their docility, they turn defensive when squeezed, when wet, and any other time when they feel threatened.
-Handling adult mason bees with your bare hands is not safe.
-The mason bee sting is not painful, is small and the stinger does not have barbs.
+Handling adult mason bees with your bare hands is not safe if you are inexperienced.
+The mason bee sting is not painful; the stinger is small and the does not have barbs.

 Management, transportation of mason bees, and mason beekeeping in general needs careful attention to safety, hygiene and ethical practices to prevent the spread of mason bee diseases, pests and parasites.
 Additionally, you should take into account the possibility of applying pressure on other native bees and pollinators before you introduce new mason bee populations into an ecosystem.